Yongwu Road is the most beautiful road under water

-Located in Yongxiu County (in southern China), a road built across Poyang Lake is flooded every year.
+Located in Yongxiu County, in northern Jiangxi province of People's Republic of China, a road built across Poyang Lake is flooded every year.
 It’s one of the periodically flooded roads around the world.

 Road suggested by: jorge manuel gómez sánchez